 What does this have to do with photography?

-Customers still want and need professional photography but many are either delaying their photo assignments or they are trying to find lower-cost alternatives.
+Customers still want and need professional photography but many are either delaying their photo projects or they’re trying to find lower-cost alternatives like doing the photos themselves.

 Offering more value might be easier for wedding and portrait photographers who sell prints and albums.
 But what about a business photographer, a corporate photographer or a photographer who does public relations or marketing photography?
 How can they offer more value without lowering prices?